 While auditing art classes at the fine art school in Paris, France, Brooke Major, an American artist, was told that painting was finished.
 There was nothing new to be discovered.
 Since her passions included both painting and sculpting, she decided to prove the art professor’s statement wrong, and sculpt paint.

 “I have chosen monochrome white,” said Major, “since white is a reflection of light and can be changed into any color."
-By changing the color of the lighting, by lighting from different directions, and even by lighting from behind, the optical illusions produced by a single painting may be completely transformed.To read more, a subscription is needed: Click here to subscribe
+By changing the color of the lighting, by lighting from different directions, and even by lighting from behind, the optical illusions produced by a single painting may be completely transformed.To read more, a subscription is required.
+Log in or click here to subscribe.